-The Delaware College of Art and Design is committed to a policy of equal opportunity for all educational activities, admittance, scholarship and loan programs, and employment.
-Discrimination on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity or expression, age, physical disability, marital status, veteran status, or other protected status is prohibited at the Delaware College of Art and Design.
-The facilities of the Delaware College of Art and Design are accessible to those students with special needs.
+The Delaware College of Art and Design is committed to a policy of equal opportunity for all educational activities, admissions, scholarship and loan programs, and employment, Discrimination on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity or expression, age, physical disability, marital status, veteran status, or other protected status is prohibited at the Delaware College of Art and Design.
+Acts of discrimination that limit or deny access to the educational process and that create a hostile environment are not consistent with the philosophy or mission of Delaware College of Art and Design.
+The facilities of the Delaware College of Art and

+Design are accessible to those students with special needs.